CLI Reference

 FlagDescriptionValuesDefault

---sinceShow entries newer than a relative duration (e.g. 30s, 10m, 2h, 1d)string
+--sinceShow entries newer than a relative duration (e.g. 30s, 10m, 2h, 1d)

---no-followPrint recent lines only (disable follow)booleanfalse
+--no-followPrint recent lines only (disable follow)true, false

 bmux logs watch